15 Shopping Malls in Vegas: On The Strip & Nearby

 • Opening times: Daily – 10am-9pm

-For all your high-end shopping needs, Wynn Plaza has everything you want.
+For all your high-end shopping needs, Wynn & Encore has several shops with everything you want.
 This is not the kind of place to shop if you’re on a budget, but if you want to splash the cash on luxury brands, this mall will be calling your name.

 Whether you are looking for clothing, watches, perfume or other accessories from the most exclusive stores, Wynn Plaza has it all.